 Red Head

-Rachel’s fourth album which is a further celebration of women in music: the singers, songwriters, muses, religious icons, lovers and dancers, all performed by Europe’s Top Pan Woman on what is arguably the only new chromatic and acoustic instrument of the 20th century.
-Named after Lord Kitchener’s calypso celebration of the flame-haired ladies, the album includes songs by Lady Gaga, Jessie J, Pharrell Williams, Amy Winehouse and They Might Be Giants, as well as classic masterpieces by J.S.
+Rachel’s fourth album is a further celebration of women in music – the singers, songwriters, muses, religious icons, lovers and dancers – all performed on what is arguably the only new chromatic and acoustic instrument of the 20th century.
+Appropriately titled after Lord Kitchener’s calypso “Red Head” the album includes songs by Lady Gaga, Jessie J, Pharrell Williams, Amy Winehouse and They Might Be Giants, as well as classic masterpieces by J.S.
 Bach and Handel.
 Two tracks (‘Happy’ and ‘Ave Maria’) feature the fabulous and unique vocal talents of Rachel’s long-term friend from their days in the Radcliffe Rollers Steel Band: Jo Servi.

 Priestess of Pan

-Rachel’s third album, created in 2008.
-Visionary Trinidadian musicians such as Anthony Williams and Neville Jules saw the potential of pan to be able to play all types of music, and this CD follows in this tradition of eclectic music-making.
-Women have been involved with pan from its very inception – as players, lovers, flag-bearers, arrangers, promoters and adjudicators, and you will find on this recording pieces inspired by women.
-From the vibrant exuberance of the calypsos ‘Carnival Is Fuh Woman’ and ‘Margie’, to the delicacy of Tchaikovsky’s ‘Sugar Plum Fairy’, Mika’s confident and quirky ‘Grace Kelly’ and the unusual haunting lilt of ‘Miranda’ (a calypso waltz) pan is able to express the widest possible gamut of genres and emotions, truly a far cry from ‘Yellow Bird’ and ‘Island In The Sun’.
+In this 2008 album Rachel follows in the footsteps of visionary Trinidadian musicians such as Anthony Williams and Neville Jules who saw the potential of pan to be able to play all types of music.
+She also pays tribute to the women have been involved with pan from its very inception – as players, lovers, flag-bearers, arrangers, promoters and adjudicators.
+From the vibrant exuberance of the calypsos ‘Carnival Is For Woman’ and ‘Margie’, to the delicacy of Tchaikovsky’s ‘Sugar Plum Fairy’, Mika’s confident and quirky ‘Grace Kelly’ and the unusual haunting lilt of ‘Miranda’ (a calypso waltz) pan is able to express the widest possible gamut of genres and emotions.

 Listen for on Spotify or purchase downloads from the Amazon or Apple Music.
 Physical CDs — featuring two tracks not available digitally — are available by mail order:

-Over the years Rachel has collaborated on many projects with other musicians and composers; this section will be updated with further recordings as digitisation of audio cassette recordings proceed!
+Over the years Rachel has collaborated on many projects with other musicians and composers.

 Inkle and Yarico, Samuel Arnold and George Coleman the Younger; Roxanna Panufnik